naccdata/system-design/src/markdown/index.md

 ## Document Access

 These documents are managed on the UW Enterprise GitHub in the [naccdata](https://github.com/naccdata) organization.
-They are deployed to the web using GitHub Pages and are only accessible to members of the naccdata organization.
+They are deployed to the web using GitHub Pages and are only accessible to members of the naccdata organization or users explicitly given access.

 ## Document Maintenance